-NLRB accuses Starbucks of retaliating against union leaders
+NLRB accuses Starbucks of retaliating against workers seeking to unionize

 The two employees, Laila Dalton and Alyssa Sanchez, were contributing to a national campaign that has set up unions at a handful of Starbucks stores across the country.
 Starbucks Workers United, an affiliate of the Service Employees International Union, has brought at least a dozen charges on behalf of baristas across the country alleging similar acts of retaliation, according to NLRB case dockets.

 If the NLRB prevails in its case, Starbucks could be required to read statements and post physical notices in its stores informing workers of their right to organize, a common remedy in labor retaliation cases.
-It could also be required to reimburse Sanchez for the hours she lost out on due to Starbucks’ alleged retaliation.
-A hearing on the matter is scheduled for June 14, 2022.
+It could also be required to reimburse Sanchez for the hours she lost out on because of Starbucks’s alleged retaliation.
+A hearing on the matter is scheduled for June 14.

 In the complaint, the NLRB accused two Starbucks managers of suspending Dalton and giving her a written warning, as well as rejecting Sanchez’s scheduling preferences as a way of discouraging them from raising concerns with managers.

-Dalton had complained about problems with understaffing, hours, supervisors’ treatment of employees, among other issues, according to the NLRB.
-The complaint alleges that her managers suspended her and gave her a written warning calling out absences and policy violations that had previously been excused, including taking unauthorized shifts, medical absences, and sending a text message to a manager.
+Dalton had complained about problems with understaffing, hours and supervisors’ treatment of employees, among other issues, according to the NLRB.
+The complaint alleges that her managers suspended her and gave her a written warning calling out absences and policy violations that had previously been excused, including taking unauthorized shifts, medical absences and sending a text message to a manager.

 The NLRB said Starbucks decided to discipline them because they “assisted the Union and engaged in concerted activities, and to discourage employees from engaging in these activities.”
 National labor laws protect employees right to engage in “concerted activity” to address work-related activities.